dswd/zvault/docs/man/zvault-init.1.md

 ## SYNOPSIS

-`zvault init [OPTIONS] --remote <REMOTE> [REPO]`
+`zvault init [OPTIONS] --remote <REMOTE> <REPO>`

 ## DESCRIPTION

 This subcommand initializes a new repository at the location `REPO`.
-If `REPO` is omitted, the default repository location will be used.
 It is important that the path given as `REPO` does not yet exist, so that it can be created.

 The remote storage path `REMOTE` must be an existing empty folder.
 ZVault supports mounted remote filesystems, so it is a good idea to use such a folder